Signs Your Fatigue May Be Stress-Related

 Reconnect With Calming Practices

-Slow breathing, grounding exercises, meditation, and gentle movement can help rebalance the nervous system.
-Ayurveda also encourages daily pauses to restore inner steadiness.
+Slow breathing, grounding exercises, meditation, and gentle movement may help support nervous system balance.

 Support Blood Sugar Balance

-Balanced meals with protein, healthy fats, and fibre can provide steadier energy throughout the day, helping to reduce sudden dips in focus or motivation.
+Balanced meals with protein, healthy fats, and fibre may help support steadier energy and reduce crashes throughout the day.

 Supporting Your Energy Naturally